mramshaw/Google-Assistant/README.md

 It is possible to stop at any point by saying (or typing) "cancel".

-Here in the simulator we can see this (Android devices look slightly different but function in the same way):
+Here in the Actions Simulator we can see this (Android devices will look slightly different but function in the same way):

 ![Google Assistant cancel](images/Google_Assistant_cancel.png)

-Likewise, the large 'X' in the top left corner may be clicked at any time to terminate the app.
+Likewise, the "cancel" lozenge or the large 'X' in the top left corner may be tapped or clicked at any time to terminate the app.

 ## Wake Word